matrix-org/matrix-spec/content/appendices.md

 To handle ambiguity when a property name contains a dot, any literal dot or backslash found in a property name should be escaped with a backslash.
 E.g. a property `m.relates_to` in the `content` would be expressed as `content.m\.relates_to`.
+Similarly, a `content` property named `m\foo` would be expressed as `content.m\\foo`.

+Other escape sequences are left as-is, e.g. a `\x` would be treated as a literal backslash followed by 'x'.
 It is recommended that implementations do not redundantly escape characters, as other escape sequences are reserved for future use.

 ## Security Threat Model